Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Conclusions

 In this work we studied static and spherically symmetric solutions of a Horndeski subclass which includes a massless scalar field non-minimally coupled to the Einstein tensor.
-Such theory admits an exact BH solution dressed with scalar hair.
-We have studied the stability of such solution under axial perturbations and report that it is gravitationally stable at the linear level.
-The qualitative features of the ringdown waveform depend solely on ratio of the two available parameters of spacetime, namely the black hole mass $m$ and non-minimal coupling strength $\ell_\eta$.
-We have further demonstrated that as $m/\ell_\eta$ increases, the gravitational-wave ringdown transitions from one with echoes to one with a typical quasinormal ringing followed by a late-time tail.
+Such theory admits an exact BH solution `dressed' with scalar hair whose existence induces an effective negative cosmological constant even though the BH does not reside in an AdS Universe.
+We have studied the modal stability of such solutions under axial gravitational perturbations, with time evolution techniques, and complementary QNM extraction, that solve the linearized gravitational wave equation.
+Our results designate that the BH under study is linearly stable against axial perturbations, with decaying temporal responses akin to ringdown waveforms.
+The qualitative features of the ringdown waveform depend solely on ratio of the two available parameters of spacetime, namely the BH mass $m$ and non-minimal coupling strength $\ell_\eta$.
+We have further demonstrated that as $m/\ell_\eta$ increases, we have gravitational-wave ringdown transitions between three distinct response patterns, namely a state with a typical quasinormal ringdown ($m/\ell_\eta\lesssim 10^{-2}$), an intermediate long-lived state which exhibits gravitational-wave echoes ($10^{-2}\lesssim m/\ell_\eta\lesssim 10^{-1}$) and a state where the ringdown and echoes are depleted rapidly to give turn to an exponential tail ($m/\ell_\eta\gtrsim 10^{-1}$).

+Regardless that our findings point towards linear stability, we only considered the axial sector of gravitational fluctuations.
+In generality, one must investigate the polar sector of gravitational perturbations as well in order for a complete stability analysis to be established.
+This extension can be extremely challenging with what regards the achievement of writing the perturbation equation into a one-dimensional Zerilli-like equation and the stability of spacetime itself, since the polar degrees of freedom generically couple to the scalar hair in scalar-tensor theories.
+A first step towards the aforementioned direction is the consideration of radial perturbations which are a good proxy to polar ones \cite{Torii:1996yi,Zou:2020zxq,Blazquez-Salcedo:2018jnn,Blazquez-Salcedo:2022omw}.
+Radial perturbations can also couple the scalar field with the metric components, thus can serve as more sensible probe to the overall linear stability of the hairy BHs under consideration.

+Besides dealing with temporal evolution techniques, another interesting direction would be a complete frequency domain analysis of axial and polar gravitational QNMs which is still lacking in the particular family of BH solutions, in a similar manner as in Refs. \cite{Minamitsuji:2014hha,Dong:2017toi} where scalar QNMs have been discussed.
+Furthermore, since the BH geometry in study possesses a propagation speed for GWs that differs from that of light, it will be paramount to investigate potential observational imprints in order to disentangle possible degeneracies between GW phase modifications and environmental effects and avoid misinterpreting GWs in modified gravity with strongly-lensed GR GWs \cite{Cardoso:2021wlq,Ezquiaga:2022nak}.